saibaba/docker-apache-haproxy/README.md

 15. ssh root@localhost -p <ssh port NATTED for HA2> "/usr/sbin/haproxy -D -f /etc/haproxy/haproxy.cfg"
 16. ssh root@localhost -p <ssh port NATTED for HA2> "/usr/sbin/ucarp --interface=eth1 --srcip=192.168.200.5 --addr=192.168.200.1 --vhid=1 --pass=secret -b 1 --upscript=/etc/vip-up.sh --downscript=/etc/vip-down.sh -B"

+There is no need to NAT 10001 as you are exposing the IP itself directly to the host via bridging containers with host with br0apache.

 Notes
 -----
 You might have to add below line to /etc/apt/sources.list to be able to install ucarp: